 Strategic Priority Areas

-- Improve the coordination and effectiveness of numerous organizations that work on protecting land and water in York and Cumberland Counties by providing professional support services, collaborative learning, and networking opportunities.
+- Improve the coordination and effectiveness of numerous organizations that work on protecting land and water by providing professional support services, collaborative learning, and networking opportunities.

 - Facilitate projects to tangibly illustrate the power of partnership and regional collaboration that will enhance ecological connectivity between the organizations and within the region.